michael72/mkdocs_plantuml_markdown/README.md

 The @startuml / @enduml is optional here.

-Great plugins that supports this format as well are [vscode-plantuml](https://github.com/qjebbs/vscode-plantuml/) in conjunction with [vscode-markdown-extended](https://github.com/qjebbs/vscode-markdown-extended).
+Great visual studio code plugins that support this format as well are [vscode-plantuml](https://github.com/qjebbs/vscode-plantuml/) in conjunction with [vscode-markdown-extended](https://github.com/qjebbs/vscode-markdown-extended).

 My own PlantUML server [pumlsrv](https://github.com/michael72/pumlsrv) will render the SVG images from plantuml very quickly.